 Set Up Your Development Environment for Agentforce DX

-The pro-code tools for creating and testing agents are Visual Studio Code (VS Code), Code Builder, and Salesforce CLI.
-VS Code is an integrated and extensible development environment (IDE) and consists of a code editor, build automation tools, a debugger, and intelligent code completion.
-Code Builder is a web-based version of VS Code that you can use when you want to run VS Code inside a web browser.
+The basic pro-code tools for creating and testing agents are Visual Studio Code (VS Code) and Salesforce CLI.
+VS Code is an integrated development environment (IDE) and consists of a code editor, build automation tools, a debugger, and intelligent code completion.
+Salesforce CLI is a command-line interface that contains commands that you run from a terminal, such as the integrated terminal in VS Code.

 -

-If you prefer to use open-source projects, you can alternatively install the Salesforce Extension Pack from the Open VSX Registry, an alternative to the VS Code Marketplace.
+If you prefer to use open-source registries, install the extension pack from the Open VSX Registry.

 -